mbhall88/TAC3_Presentation/content/home/chapter1.md

 ## Limitation

-`Pandora` can only genotype based on variation within the graph
+`pandora` can only genotype based on variation within the graph

 ---